gregorybchris/personal-website/backend/src/chris/datasets/data/blog/posts/graph-contraction-search.md

   </figcaption>
 </figure>

-On colored graphs, another operation exists that we'll call a <strong>vertex contraction</strong>.
+On colored graphs, there's another operation we'll call a <strong>vertex contraction</strong>.
 Edges around a vertex are contracted if the adjacent vertices are the same color.

 <figure id="figure2">
   <video width="300" autoplay muted loop playsinline>